Revisiting the moduli space of 8 points on $\mathbb{P}^1$: Canonical bundles and relation to the minimal model program

-Then, one can check that each matrix of the above form acts on $A_L\cong\left(\Z/(1+\sqrt{-1})\Z\right)^6$ trivially.
-This proves the above claim. \end{proof} On the one hand, in a similar way as \cite[Proposition 5.8]{CMGHL22}, it follows that
+Then, one can check that each matrix of the above form acts trivially on the discriminant group (see Section \ref{section:preparation}) $A_L= L^{\vee}/L$, which is isomorphic to $\left(\OO_F/(1+\sqrt{-1})\OO_F\right)^6$.
+In other words, the unipotent radicals of $\Stab_{\Gamma}(h)$ and $\Stab_{\Gamma_{\ord}}(h)$ are equal.
+We finally remark that there are no irregular cusps in the sense of \cite{Ma23}.
+These can only occur when the arithmetic group in question contains an element of the center in the full unitary group.
+In this case, however, the discriminant group is isomorphic to $\Z/2\Z$ (as $\Z$-module), and $-\id$ and $-\sqrt{-1}\id$ act trivially on the discriminant and are thus already contained in $\Gamma_{\ord}$.
+Altogether, this proves the claim. \end{proof} On the one hand, in a similar way as \cite[Proposition 5.8]{CMGHL24}, it follows that

 by Lemma \ref{lem:boundary_branch}.
-On the other hand, we can calculate the canonical bundle of $\M^{\K}$ by \cite[Lemma 6.4]{CMGHL22}, where a general approach to calculating the canonical bundle of Kirwan blow-ups was developed:
+On the other hand, we can calculate the canonical bundle of $\M^{\K}$ by \cite[Lemma 6.4]{CMGHL24}, where a general approach to calculating the canonical bundle of Kirwan blow-ups was developed:

 where $\Delta$ is the exceptional divisor of the blow-up $f:\M^{\K}\to\M^{\GIT}$.
-Here, we apply the method \cite[Lemma 6.4]{CMGHL22} for our case $c=6$ (Lemma \ref{lem:Luna_slice}) and $|G_X|=|G_F|=2$ (Lemma \ref{lem:stabilizers}) in their notation.
+Here, we apply the method \cite[Lemma 6.4]{CMGHL24} for our case $c=6$ (Lemma \ref{lem:Luna_slice}) and $|G_X|=|G_F|=2$ (Lemma \ref{lem:stabilizers}) in their notation.
 Note that there is no divisorial locus having a strictly bigger stabilizer than $G_X$.